gauravpcu/memento/COMMERCIAL_LICENCE.md

 This Agreement shall be governed by and construed in accordance with the laws of the Czech Republic.

 ## Contact Information
-For commercial licensing inquiries, please contact contact@changedetection.io and dgtlmoon@gmail.com.
+For commercial licensing inquiries, please contact contact@memento and dgtlmoon@gmail.com.